 • Earliest date and time the project will start

-• The law requires you contact JULIE at least 2 business days before you plan to start excavation.
-But don’t submit a request for work that’s more than 14 calendar days in the future.
-Calls or E-Requests received after 4 p.m. will be processed as if received at 8 a.m. the next business day.
-Weekends and JULIE recognized holidays are not considered business days when scheduling.
+• The law requires you contact JULIE at least 2 days, not including the day you contact JULIE, before you plan to start excavation.
+Do not submit a request for work that is more than 10 days in the future.
+The day you contact JULIE, weekends and JULIE recognized holidays are not considered as advance notice days.

 • Include Proper Site Contact

 • Members’ locators may have questions regarding the worksite.
-Please include a contact that is knowledgeable about the site and the work to be performed.
+Please include a contact that is knowledgeable about the site and the work to be performed and a phone number at which the excavator can be reached.

 Ways to submit a request